d-shap/conditional-values/README.md

 # Conditional values
-Conditional values simplify conditional logic and get rid of if-statements in the code.
+Conditional values simplify conditional logic and get rid of **if**-statements in the code.

 The main purpose is to find the best result from many predefined conditions.